"Settings": Agradaa kneels before Apostle Onyinah for prayers, video awes many

-- Former priestess Nana Agradaa caused a stir online when she knelt before the former chairman of the Pentecostal Church of Ghana, Apostle Opoku Onyinah
+- Former priestess Nana Agradaa got online reactions when she knelt before the former chairman of the Pentecostal Church of Ghana, Apostle Opoku Onyinah

 - The video was captured at the National Peace Council meeting with the pastors and prophets to discuss peaceful elections in the December 2024 polls